Table of contents

 2. Pick a website style.

-There is a wide range of approaches for business websites, from DIY self-hosted services like WordPress to eCommerce platforms that allow you to build a website with no coding or programming knowledge required.
-However, it’s important to choose a platform that is easy to use and grows your business without ballooning costs.
+There is a wide range of approaches for business websites, from DIY self-hosted services to eCommerce platforms that make it easy to build a site with no coding required.

-Square Online helps you grow your business with a professional, beautiful website, without any of the complexities associated with self-hosted websites or content management systems.
+Square Online helps you grow your business with a professional, beautiful website.
 The easy-to-use online store builder allows you to sell online, offer curbside pickup or local delivery, and sell through Facebook, Instagram, and more.
 And it integrates with your point-of-sale system to keep online and in-person orders, items, and inventory in sync, all in one place.
-Plus, you have several website styles to choose from — ou can add logos, customize colors and fonts to suit your brand, and so much more.

 Here are some examples of successful business websites, with a few key takeaways:

 - Make shopping or booking an appointment simple.